ncbi/ribovore/README.md

 Ribovore is a suite of tools for detecting, classifying and analyzing small subunit ribosomal RNA (SSU rRNA) and large subunit (LSU) rRNA sequences.
-It is used by GenBank to validate incoming 16S SSU srRNA sequences and to generate high quality datasets of SSU and LSU rRNA sequences for RefSeq and for use as blastn databases.
+It is used by GenBank to validate incoming 16S SSU rRNA sequences and to generate high quality datasets of SSU and LSU rRNA sequences for RefSeq and for use as blastn databases.
 Ribovore is written in Perl.